- Apply calculus techniques (derivative, integration) to analysis of physical problems.

 - Propagation of waves.
 Frequency and phase vector.
 Phase speed.
 Superposition.
 Wave equation and its solution.
 Wave packet.
 Transverse wave (equation of motion, speed of propagation, power, standing wave)

 - Transmission and reflexion of transversal waves.
 Coefficients of transmission and reflexion.
-Longitudinal wave (equation of motion, speed of propagation, power, standing wave).
-Adiabatic sound (speed of propagation, pressure amplitude, noise level).
+Longitudinal wave (equation of motion, speed of propagation).
+Adiabatic sound (speed of propagation).
 Doppler effect

 - Midterm exam

 - Experimental background.
 Postulates of the Special Relativity.
 Relativistic kinematics.
 Lorentz transformations.
 Length contraction.
 Time dilation.
 Relativistic energy and momentum.
 Rest mass of a particle

 - Electrostatics; Coulomb force; Electric field and the potential, Magnetostatics; Magnetic field of a straight wirel Biot-Savart law

 - First Maxwell's equation.
 Gauss' law for the electric field.
 Second Maxwell's equation.
 Gauss' law for the magnetic field

 - Third Maxwell's equation.
 Faraday's law of induction.
 Fourth Maxwell's equation.
 Ampère-Maxwell law

 - Wave equation for the electromagnetic field.
 Plane wave solution to the wave equation.
 Properties of the plane waves.
 Linear and circular polarisation of electromagnetic radiation.
 Poynting's theorem and vector.
 Intensity of electromagnetic radiation.
 Energy density of electromagnetic field.
 Polarization of light.
 Malus law